BorisTheBrave/uppishcase/README.md

 * Test why " IS THE correct answer" isn't sufficient hinting.
 * Find another model with a less crazy tokenization
 * Isn't it strange that there isn't a generalized uppercase dimension.
 It seems such an obvious thing to learn.
 How else could it be encoded?
+* Suggestion from Ed: Use "." -> "!" as the salience map instead.
+Probably simpler all round.